-Filed under British colonialism, commoditification, cultural transmission, economic processes, gender norms, governance, heritage, historical interpretation, human rights, landscape wondrous, legal issues, life stories, modernity & modernization, politIcal discourse, self-reflexivity, sri lankan society, the imaginary and the real, welfare & philanthophy, working class conditions
+Filed under British colonialism, commoditification, cultural transmission, economic processes, gender norms, governance, heritage, historical interpretation, immigration, Indian Ocean politics, island economy, land policies, landscape wondrous, Left politics, legal issues, life stories, literary achievements, modernity & modernization, nationalism, politIcal discourse, power politics, propaganda, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, Tamil migration, the imaginary and the real, transport and communications, travelogue, welfare & philanthophy, working class conditions

-Filed under centre-periphery relations, China and Chinese influences, constitutional amendments, disparagement, doctoring evidence, foreign policy, governance, historical interpretation, human rights, landscape wondrous, legal issues, life stories, literary achievements, modernity & modernization, Muslims in Lanka, nationalism, politIcal discourse, power politics, Rajapaksa regime, reconciliation, religious nationalism, self-reflexivity, Sinhala-Tamil Relations, slanted reportage, sri lankan society, the imaginary and the real, tolerance, truth as casualty of war, welfare & philanthophy, world events & processes
+Filed under centre-periphery relations, cultural transmission, economic processes, electoral structures, ethnicity, governance, heritage, Hinduism, historical interpretation, Indian Ocean politics, Indian religions, Indian traditions, Islamic fundamentalism, landscape wondrous, language policies, legal issues, life stories, literary achievements, modernity & modernization, Muslims in Lanka, nationalism, politIcal discourse, power politics, Rajapaksa regime, reconciliation, religious nationalism, self-reflexivity, Sinhala-Tamil Relations, slanted reportage, sri lankan society, Tamil civilians, the imaginary and the real, tolerance, truth as casualty of war, welfare & philanthophy, world events & processes